groovy-tutorial/groovy-tutorial/manuscript/09/09_21_Traits.md

 Static member support doesn't appear to be "fully baked" at this time so it's a good idea to keep an eye on the [Groovy documentation](http://docs.groovy-lang.org/latest/html/documentation/#_static_methods_properties_and_fields).

 # The class-trait relationship
 When a trait is implemented by a class, the relation can be seen as the trait is "folded" into the implementing class.
-We saw this when we called the `SportingEvents` constructor and could se the `Running` trait's properties.
+We saw this when we called the `SportingEvents` constructor and could see the `Running` trait's properties.
 Because of this relationship, traits can refer to `this` to access instance members.

 The code below reveals that a trait's class is that of the implementer: